Keep track of all Cooperstown Athletics updates on rSchoolToday!

 The realization that practice sessions are important is a premise that is vital to a successful junior varsity team and player.
 For all team members, meaningful contest participation will exist over the course of a season, however, a specified amount of playing time is never guaranteed.
 Participants at this level are preparing themselves for the six-day-a-week commitment that is expected at the varsity level.
 Contest and practice sessions are sometimes scheduled during school vacation periods.
 With the goal of becoming a varsity athlete clearly in sight, a high level of dedication and commitment is expected at the junior varsity level.

 Varsity competition is the culmination of each sport’s program.
 Normally, seniors and juniors make up the majority of the roster.
-Occasionally, sophomores and infrequently freshmen may be included on the team, providing that evidence of advanced levels of physical development, athletic skill and appropriate socio-emotional development is demonstrated.
+Occasionally, sophomores and infrequently freshmen may be included on the team, providing that evidence of advanced levels of physical development, athletic skill, and appropriate socio-emotional development is demonstrated.
 It is possible, but rare, for a junior high school-level student to be included on a varsity roster.

 Squad size at the varsity level is limited.
 The number of participants on any given team is a function of those needed to conduct an effective and meaningful practice and to play the contest.
 It is vital that each team member have a role and be informed of its importance.
 The number of roster positions is relative to the students’ acceptance of their individual roles in pursuit of the team’s goals.
 While contest participation over the course of a season is desirable, a specified amount of playing time at the varsity level is never guaranteed.

 A sound attitude and advanced level of skill are prerequisites for a position on a varsity team, as is the realization that a varsity sport requires a six-day-a-week commitment.
-This commitment is often extended into vacation periods for all sport seasons.
+This commitment is often extended into vacation periods for all sports seasons.
 The dedication and commitment needed to conduct a successful varsity program should be taken seriously.

 The varsity coach is the leader of that sport’s program and determines the system of instruction and strategy for that program.
 The communication among the modified, junior varsity and varsity programs is the responsibility of the varsity coach.
 Preparing to win, striving for victory in each contest and working to reach the group’s and individual’s maximum potential are worthy goals of a varsity level team.